hsghori/CS-Notes/high-performance-computer-architecture.md

 } while(R1 == 0);
 ```

-The test and store instructions are better for performance than the atomic exchnage but are still very bad for
+The test and store instructions are better for performance than the atomic exchange but are still very bad for
 pipelining a processor.
 This is because an instruction simply cannot read and write it memory during the standard
 memory stage in the pcoessor pipeline.
-We would have to add an additionaly memory stage which is not worth it for
+We would have to add an additionally memory stage which is not worth it for
-the small number of combined read/write atomic instcutions.
+the small number of combined read/write atomic instructions.
 To solve this problem processors have atomic
 __load linked / store conditional__ (LL / SC) instructions which split the reads and writes out of the combined
 load / store instructions.

 The load linked instruction is essentaally a normal load, but it saves the address it loads from to a special
 __linked memory__.
-The store conditional checks if the dddress to store to is the same as the address in the link
+The store conditional checks if the address to store to is the same as the address in the link
 memory.
 If so, it stores as normal and returns 1.
 Otherwise it returns 0 and doesn't store anything.
 If we snoop
 a write to the address between the load and store, the link address is reset to 0.
 Because of the
-link operation, these two instrucitions behave like a single atomic operation even through they are seperate
+link operation, these two instructions behave like a single atomic operation even through they are separate
 instructions.

-So we can implementa a lock:
+So we can implements a lock:

 ```C
 void lock(int& lock_var) {